 After you load clothes into a front load washer, the machine fills a small amount of water usually below the level of the door and begins to tumble.
 As the water is absorbed by the clothing, the machine sprays in more water to maintain the water level.
 For washers with automatic water level selection, this step is how the washer figures out how big the load of laundry is and how much water that load needs.

 Some washers allow you to select the water level and load size.
 But if you use too much water you'll be defeating the entire benefit of energy savings.

 Lesson Two: Detergent Usage

 Some washers have dispenser drawers that will slowly release the correct amount of detergent from the reservoir for each load.
-If you are adding the detergent yourself for each load, use no more than one tablespoon of HE (High Efficiency) soap.
+If you are adding the detergent yourself for each load, use no more than one tablespoon of HE detergent.
 If the product is 2x concentrate use two teaspoons or 3x concentrate use one teaspoon.

-The same rule of using very small amounts applies to fabric softener and bleach.
+The same rule applies to fabric softener and bleach.
 One teaspoon of fabric softener will soften a full load.
 For chlorine bleach, two tablespoons should be used in the dispenser or 1 tablespoon if it is concentrated.

 Lesson Three: Loading the Washer

 A front load washer should be loaded not by the pound of dirty laundry but by the amount of space they take up in the drum.

 Bulk is more important than weight.
 Load items into the drum loosely.
 Overfilling can result in clothes that are not cleaned correctly.